Costs lawyer: Public funded (legal aid) costs

 Where a solicitor is representing a publicly funded client, a detailed bill is usually required to be assessed either by the court or the Legal Services Commission before payment can be made out of the community legal fund to the solicitor.
 Whilst such bills are usually assessed without any formal hearing, if an amount has been disallowed in respect of which the solicitor wishes to object, an appointment can be obtained and the matter argued at a hearing.
 In criminal cases, the objections to an amount disallowed are usually made in writing and, often, a costs lawyer will be instructed to prepare the written submissions.

+For civil legal aid matters, cost claims are generally quantified by a Legal Aid Costs Draftsman or Costs Lawyer and submitted on CCMS for processing, with a return timescale for assessment of between 2 - 4 weeks.

 Compliance with rules and regulations

 The ACL has bylaws, a code of conduct, regulations and rules that all members are required to comply with at all times.
 New members are required to certify that they have read all bylaws, a code of conduct, regulations and rules and agree to be bound by these.